-All beginners (white belts), without exception, will be expected to train for six months prior to taking their first grading.
-Other than your black belt, this first grading is the most important karate examination that you will have to face.
+Other than your black belt, the first grading (10th to 9th kyu) is the most important karate examination that you will have to face.
 After your first grading you may be permitted to grade once every 3 months (from orange to purple and white belt).
 Brown belts must train for at least 6 months prior to their next grading and those preparing for black belt must train for at least 12 months prior to taking their Shodan examination.
 In all cases you must have your instructors permission to grade.

 A grading is not a test of memory, a grading is a test of skill.
 Skills are acquired with time and repetition.

 Below you will find out about how we grade our students, where to be, at what time and what you will be expected to do on the grading day.